bryanbab/TravelPlanner/README.md

 # Travel Planner

-Travel Planner is a customizable itinerary generator for road trips.
+This Travel Planner is a customizable itinerary generator for road trips.
 It uses geodata, user preferences, and simulated annealing to build realistic travel plans that balance quality, efficiency, and personal taste.

 ---